bplmaps/lmec-main-site/content/event/empowering-maptivists-exploring-community-through-maps-and-mapping.md

 ##### Hosted by the Massachusetts Civic Learning Coalition as part of Massachusetts Civic Learning Week

-[Massachusetts Civic Learning Week ](https://www.macivicsforall.org/clw2022)seeks to empower all of us to see ourselves as participants and changemakers in our democracy.
+[Massachusetts Civic Learning Week](https://www.macivicsforall.org/clw2022) seeks to empower all of us to see ourselves as participants and changemakers in our democracy.
 The week’s events will highlight the voices of youth and teachers.

- role of maps and digital mapping when exploring ideas of community and addressing social issues.
-LMEC K-12 Education staff will focus on a recent 2-week course working with seniors at the Margarita Muniz Academy and will highlight several lessons and student projects.
+This session will discuss the role of maps and digital mapping when exploring ideas of community and addressing social issues.
+We'll touch on a recent 2-week course with seniors at the [Margarita Muniz Academy](https://munizacademy.org/), highlight several lessons plans, and spotlight student projects.